uk-gov-mirror/hmrc.gmp-bulk/README.md

 ##API

+### Dependency Upgrades

+use command dependencyUpdates in SBT to give a list of all potential dependency upgrades.

+addSbtPlugin("com.timushev.sbt" % "sbt-updates" % "0.5.0")

 | PATH | Supported Methods | Description |
 |------|-------------------|-------------|
 | ```/gmp/bulk-data``` | POST | Post a bulk calculation |